apache/incubator-devlake-website/docs/UserManuals/ConfigUI/GitHub.md

 #### Proxy URL (Optional)

 If you are behind a corporate firewall or VPN you may need to utilize a proxy server.
 Enter a valid proxy server address on your network, e.g. `http://your-proxy-server.com:1080`

+#### Fixed Rate Limit (Optional)

+DevLake uses a dynamic rate limit to collect GitHub data.
+You can adjust the rate limit if you want to increase or lower the speed.

+The maximum rate limit for GitHub is ** [5,000 requests/hour](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting)** (15,000 requests/hour if you pay for GitHub enterprise).
+Please do not use a rate that exceeds this number.

 #### Test and Save Connection